PT-2026-36543 · Phoenix Framework+1 · Phoenix+1

 Description

-An unauthenticated remote attacker can cause a denial of service via memory exhaustion.
+An allocation of resources without limits or throttling allows unauthenticated remote denial of service via memory exhaustion.
 The fragment reassembly path in the

-As a temporary mitigation, ensure the application does not expose WebSocket endpoints if they are not required.
+As a temporary mitigation, disable WebSocket endpoints if they are not required by the application.

 Exploit